mjh-sakh/jitouch_on_big_sur/README.md

 It is a guide how to run [jitouch 2.74](http://www.jitouch.com/) at MacOS Big Sur.

 # Overview
 User agent is created that runts at start up and keeps _jitouch_ alive by restarting it.
+Idea come from [this](https://v2ex.com/t/661325) terminal implementation.

 # Process